dendibakh/dendibakh.github.io/_drafts/PT/PT_part2.md

 $ sudo sptdecode -s ptout.sideband --pt ptout.0 -i -t | xed -F insn: -A -64 > dump.txt
 ```

-If we now look into the `dump.txt`, right at the bottom we will se something like:
+If we now look into the `dump.txt`, right at the bottom we will see something like:

 ```
 <...>